basicallydan/danhough.com/_drafts/books-of-2015.markdown

 ## Outposts by Simon Winchester

-Slightly outdated now, this travel journey written in the 1980s takes Winchester on a trip around the "surviving relics of the British empire".
+Slightly outdated now, this travel journal written in the 1980s takes Winchester on a trip around the "surviving relics of the British empire".
 I felt a mixture of nostalgia for a time I never experienced and relief that we live in a fairer age, and learned about a number of interesting places I'd love to learn more about.
 Witty, entertaining and informative.

 ## Off to be the Wizard by Scott Meyer

 An immensely poppy novel, but really good fun.
 This is a *Matrix*-esque story with a lot more humour, pop culture references and which appeal very much to my slightly childish side.
 Easy and exciting read, good for a longish plane journey.

+## A History of Modern Britain by Andrew Marr

+One Amazon Reviewer slammed it for having the same content as an "A-level in history", which was great for me because I never took an A-level in History.
+This much-needed account of post-WW2 Britain really helped me to understand how my country is the way it is, and now I have lots of interesting follow-up subjects to look into.